-A faculty member will be nominated by the HOD as Class Advisor for the class throughout the period of study except the first year.
+A faculty member shall be nominated by the HoD as Class Advisor for the class throughout the period of study except first year.

 The Class Advisor shall be responsible for maintaining the academic, curricular and co-curricular records of students of the class throughout their period of study.